hpiwowar/citation11k/analysis/stats_knit_.md

 ####Complementary evidence of data reuse from citation context

-Possible reuse in the published literature over the period 2005-2010 for datasets deposited in 2005.
+We manually reviewed the citation context of some of these papers to determine how many of the citations were in the context of data reuse.

-We used ISI Web of Science to identify studies that used this method of data reuse attribution.
-For each dataset, we located the data collection article within ISI Web of Science and exported the list of all articles that cite this data collection article.
-This list of all citations was processed to subselect  150 random  citations, stratified by  the total  number of  times the data collection article had been cited.
-The subselection of the ISI WoS results was saved as a  BibTeX file then uploaded to  the Mendeley group.
+We randomly selected 100 datasets deposited in GEO in 2005.
+For each dataset, we located the data collection article within ISI Web of Science based on its title and authors, and exported the list of all articles that cited this data collection article.
+This list of all citations was processed to subselect  50 random  citations, stratified by  the totalnumber of times the data collection article had been cited.

 Manual review was performed for each instance of potential data reuse.
 We located the article full text, read the relevant sections of the papers, and manually determined if the data from the associated dataset had been reused within the study.
-Tags were applied to the Mendeley citation  to indicate data reuse, no data reuse, or data reuse ambiguous as well as a confidence level of high, medium, or low.
-We also applied a tag indicating location of the attribution, and the search strategy used to find the instance of reuse.
 [Beginning to Track]

 <!--begin.rcode citationContextData, echo=FALSE
 dfTracking1k = read.csv("data/tracking1k_20111008.csv", sep=",", header=TRUE, stringsAsFactors=F)